N.B. The following are my personal experiences of buying Hi-Fi as a customer over the years before making a business out of audio.

-I was very disappointed to discover that MDF racks and stands give a lumpy hump around male midrange/upper bass where typical glass/steel racks and stands give a stridency higher up the spectrum in the upper female midrange.
+I was very disappointed to discover that MDF racks and stands can produce a lumpy hump around male midrange/upper bass where typical glass/steel racks and stands give a stridency higher up the spectrum in the upper female midrange.
 I was disappointed with my Clearlight Audio Aspekt rack for this reason.
 The frame itself turned out to be just cheap MDF.
-All I had achieved was to exchange a spotlit upper mid on a cheap Target rack for a lumpy lower mid with the expensive, raved about Clearlight!
+All I had achieved was to exchange a spotlit upper mid on a cheap Target rack for a lumpier lower mid with the expensive and raved about Clearlight!
 Thank you reviewer Roy Gregory… A better result was achieved using the Target’s steel frame with birch-ply 12-15mm shelves in place of the original glass ones.
 At least birch-ply has a more random structure than MDF.
 Even chipboard is superior to MDF when it comes to random structure.
 A great sounding solution is to buy a nest of real oak tables second-hand to put your equipment on.
 This will outperform anything up to about Finite Elemente level.
-(Oops, giving away some industry secrets here…)
+(Oops, giving away some industry secrets there…)